pantheon-systems/documentation/source/_docs/external-libraries.md

 [ImageMagick](https://www.imagemagick.org/script/index.php) is a software suite to create, edit, compose, or convert bitmap images.
 It can read and write images in a variety of  [formats](https://www.imagemagick.org/script/formats.php) (over 100) including  [DPX](https://www.imagemagick.org/script/motion-picture.php),  [EXR](https://www.imagemagick.org/script/high-dynamic-range.php), GIF, JPEG, JPEG-2000, PDF, PNG, Postscript, SVG, and TIFF.
 Use ImageMagick to resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses and Bézier curves.

 Pantheon runs the latest stable packaged version in Fedora, which is currently ImageMagick 6.8.8-10 Q16 x86_64 2015-03-10.

 ### Drupal ImageMagick Configuration

 Once you have downloaded and enabled the Imagemagick module, you'll need to configure the image toolkit settings.
 Go to the image toolkit settings page at: `admin/config/media/image-toolkit` to select ImageMagick.

-When creating a new preset, if the "Division by Zero" warning appears, add the [`image_allow_insecure_derivatives`](https://www.drupal.org/project/image_allow_insecure_derivatives) conf variable to your settings.php file.
+When creating a new preset, if the "Division by Zero" warning appears, add the [`image_allow_insecure_derivatives`](https://www.drupal.org/project/image_allow_insecure_derivatives) conf variable to your `settings.php` file.

-Some modules use ImageMagick but require to provide the explicit path for the library (i.e, [ImageAPI Optimize](https://www.drupal.org/project/imageapi_optimize) etc.) The path to use should be `/usr/bin/convert`
+Some modules (like [ImageAPI Optimize](https://www.drupal.org/project/imageapi_optimize){.external}) require the explicit path to the ImageMagick library.
+Use the path `/usr/bin/convert`.

 ## Troubleshooting and FAQs
 #### What if I need a library not listed here?